Hurricane Jimena (2003): Preparations and impact

 Forecasters at the Central Pacific Hurricane Center began issuing a Hurricane Watch for the Big Island of Hawaii on August 31 at 0000 UTC; the following day the Central Pacific Hurricane Center (CPHC) issued a tropical storm warning at 0300 UTC and a flash flood watch.
 The watches and warnings prompted residents to board up windows and stock up on emergency supplies.
 The storm's approach also closed down beaches and prompted officials to cancel outdoor activates as a precaution and the American Red Cross opened shelters and provided emergency services.
 The preparations for Hurricane Jimena cost the American Red Cross $5,000 (2003 USD).

 As Jimena passed south of Hawaii as a weakening tropical storm, it brought high winds and heavy rainfall to the island.
 High wind gusts of 53–58 mph were reported in South Point and Kahoolawe.
 In Honolulu, a weather station reported winds of 36 mph while a station in Kauai reported winds of 22 mph.
 The storm dropped 6–10 inches of rain across the Big Island.
 In Glenwood, Hawaii, the storm dropped 8.43 in of rain.
 The rainfall from Jimena helped reduce drought conditions across the Big Island.
 Coastal sections of the Hawaiian Islands reported high surf ranging from 11 to 15 ft high.

 High winds from Jimena knocked down trees and damaged power lines, leaving 1,300 residents without electricity.
 Heavy rainfall from the storm also caused minor flooding on the eastern side of the Big Island.
 Offshore, high surf and strong currents brought by the storm resulted in 350 swimmers being rescued by the United States Coast Guard, residents, and state and local police and fire departments.
-Overall there were no fatalities or injuries from Hurricane Jimena.
-The name Jimena was not retired by the World Meteorological Organization in the spring of 2004 and was used in the 2009 season.
+However, there were no fatalities or injuries from Hurricane Jimena.